chukiagosoftware/software-engineer-blog/content/pages/about.md

 This is my software engineering microblog focusing on Infrastructure as Code, DevOps and Site Reliability Engineering (SRE).
 I am a Computer and Electrical Engineer (B.Sc.
-University of Texas, 2005), Cisco Network and VoIP Expert, Staff System Reliability Engineer and DevOps / Kubernetes / Cloud practitioner with 18 years of experience.
+University of Texas, 2005), Cisco Network and VoIP veteran, Staff System Reliability Engineer, DevOps, Kubernetes, Cloud practitioner with 18 years of experience overall.

 Here you will find some neat how-tos and how-nots on Terraform, Kubernetes, Python, FastAPI, AsyncIO and system automation.
+This is more of a notes for me to come back to type thing, so without further ado.

 ### The Icons :shipit:

 We are running on Python 3.10 with the Pelican 4.8.0 microblogging framework, and our custom Python Markdown 3.4.1 extension for the Github Emojis.

-While I've done a lot of HTML/Jquery/CSS work in the past, this is about the crux of my UI skills today.
+While I've done a lot of HTML/Jquery/CSS work in the past (pre-2010) this is about the crux of my UI skills today.
 I do love [good theater](https://hamiltonmusical.com/) but am not much of a frontend guru.
-My deal is the backend, lol.
+My home is the backend, lol.